AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 </figure>
 {:/}

-And, while we are at it, why don't we see just how flexible **Angular2** is, and look at more than one way to construct this?
+And, while we are at it, why don't we see just how flexible **Angular2** is, and look at more than one way to do this?

-Before we are done, we will have used the following key concepts inside **Angular2**
+Before we are done, we will have used the following key concepts inside **Angular2**:

 * Model driven forms
 * Form validation and custom validators
 * Displaying validation errors